paul-sopin/team4-bwsiracecar-grandprix/README.md

 | STOP | wait 30 inches (HOLD_DIST_CM) off the wall |
 | GO | drive in until the wall is ENTER_DIST_CM away, then park |

-We keep reading the sign the whole way in, since the board shows STOP first and GO later and we have to catch that change while sitting in front of it.
-A STOP that shows up after we have started in is only obeyed while there is still room to stop.
+We keep reading the sign the whole way in, since the board shows STOP first and GO later and we have to go into the elevator during the time when the sign says go.
+If a STOP sign is shown it stops in front of the sign just outside of the elevator.

 ```bash